airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 @import "bootstrap/theme";
 ```

-Remember to import our `variables` module *before* we import Bootstrap!
-If we import it afterward, our changes customizations won't be applied.
+Remember to import our `variables` module **before we import Bootstrap**!
+If we import it afterward, our changes won't be applied.

 Now let's change `$font-size-base` to `16px` in `css/_variables.scss`: